arviz-devs/ArviZ.jl/README.md

 `AbstractChains` type to `InferenceData`, which thinly wraps `arviz.InferenceData` and is used the same way.

-The package is meant to be used with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl), whose API is exported.
+The package is best used with [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl).

 ## Installation